katysaintin/hors-kadre-yvelines/articles/17_IA_AuServiceDuHandicapEN.md

 For years, I was told to adapt.
 Work harder.
 Stay organized.
 Stop overthinking.

-Not because I lacked intelligence, but because my brain doesn’t operate the way the system expects.
+Not because I lacked intelligence.
+Because my brain doesn’t operate the way the system expects.

 ## The invisible barrier